Standards, guidance and training

 The Association also works with a range of other organisations to develop and promote standards, guidance and best practice across the sector.

-A Standard and guidance for archaeological advice by historic environment services: draft for sector consultation
+A Standard and guidance for archaeological advice by historic environment services

-IfA and ALGAO, with funding from English Heritage, Historic Scotland and Cadw, have produced an IfA Standard and guidance to cover the role of providing archaeological advice primarily, but not exclusively, through local authority historic environment services.
+CIfA and ALGAO, with funding from English Heritage (now Historic England), Historic Scotland and Cadw, have produced a CIfA Standard and guidance to cover the role of providing archaeological advice primarily, but not exclusively, through local authority historic environment services.